SakibRJ/The-Art-of-Lending-Loans/README.md

 Please ensure this document is carefully reviewed, as it summarizes the overall approach and results of the project.

+## Insights & Recommendations:
+- Revolving loans are more prudent and non-defaulting in nature.
+Hence, banks must focus in distributing revolving loans among the clients.
+- Male clients exhibit a higher tendency to default than female clients.
+- As the age increases the defaulters of loan decreases, Banks must be careful when disbursing loan to clients having lower income level and with younger clientele.
+- It is advisable to bank that it concentrates more on higher experienced (employment in years) individuals to disburse loan.
+As they tend to have least defaulters.
+- Banks should consider education of client before disbursing the loan because clients having good education have defaulted the least whereas lower secondary/ secondary special clients have defaulted the most.

 ## A Glimpse of Some Visuals Featured in the Report: